ibm-cloud-docs/codeengine/cmd_defs.md

 {: shortdesc}

 You must be within the context of a [project](#cli-project) before you use `secret` commands.

+For more information about working with secrets, see [Setting up and using secrets and configmaps](/docs/codeengine?topic=codeengine-configmap-secret).

 To see CLI help for the `secret` commands, run `ibmcloud ce secret -h`.
 {: tip}